 A legendary music group, The Byrds created and performed such memorable 1960s tunes as “Mr. Tambourine Man,” “Turn, Turn, Turn,” and “Eight Miles High."
 It has been 39 years since The Byrds performed together, but it hasn't stopped Roger McGuinn, the band's co-founder, from having a soaring solo career.

-McGuinn will be performing at the Music on Main series at Woodbridge Middle School on Wednesday at 7:30 pm.
+McGuinn will be performing at at Woodbridge Middle School on Wednesday at 7:30 pm.

 Recently, I had the pleasure of interviewing this engaging legend and found him to be as pleasant and nice as he is talented.